Reigns (video game): Reception

 According to the review aggregator website Metacritic, Reigns received "generally favorable" reviews for its iOS and PC versions.
 Reviewers generally considered Reigns a fun and unique strategy game.
 TouchArcade found its gameplay to be interesting and inventive, and Pocket Gamer said that it was "a clever subversion of strategy and casual mobile play that makes you laugh, cry, and think".
 In contrast, The Guardian felt that Reigns was more of a whimsical experience than a serious strategy game.

 Critics debated the game's presentation.
 Rock Paper Shotgun said that it forced the player to alter their approach to rulership, as it changed him from being an idealist who wanted to make moral decisions, to a pragmatic monarch who would work to stay in power.
 Other reviewers opined that the game was about finding ways to balance the four aspects.
 TouchArcade said that the game was humorous and weird, adding that it embraced these elements through its premise and presentation.

 The gameplay was positively received.
 TouchArcade praised the cards as a way to make the player feel like they were working to a larger goal through simple decisions.
 Gamezebo said that the game gave an interesting amount of weight behind each choice and would lead to overthinking.
 The Guardian felt that the simple controls with the cards was well-suited for mobile gameplay, but added that the binary style of the decisions limited the game's depth.

 Some reviewers said that the gameplay felt repetitive.
 Gamezebo said that the game would become shallow despite its large number of scenarios.
 The Guardian found some of the cards to be poorly designed and confusing, and said that the repeating nature of some cards hurt the game's story-based main objective.
 In contrast, Rock Paper Shotgun said that Reigns did not feel repetitive despite its simple controls, as there were enough new cards being added that made the game fun.
 The game won the international competition at the 2017 Ludicious convention.
 It was nominated for "Best Mobile Game" of Unity Awards 2016, and "Use of Narrative" of Develop Awards 2016.
 In 2017, Reigns was nominated for "Mobile Game of the Year" at the 20th Annual D.I.C.E.
-Awards.
+Awards and for "Best Mobile/Handheld Game" at the 17th Game Developers Choice Awards.